Polaxcorndog/Napoleons-Legacy-Plus/README.md

 - Annexation of native confederation, and accepting the natives later game tech

-**Spanish Stuff**

-- Rebel movement to start civil war in napoleonic spain, which france and napo spain have to fight

 **Netherlands Stuff**

-- Abandon old lands, focus on new lands (accepting javanese, and conquer rest indonesia)
+- Abandon old lands, focus on new lands (accepting javanese, and conquer rest indonesia) [DONE]

-**Ottoman Stuff**

-- Add in Decisions for Ottomans to play both French and Austrian Powers